guenthermi/postgres-retrofit/README.md

 ### Create the Database

 The script provided in [google-play-dataset-import](https://github.com/guenthermi/google-play-dataset-import) can be used to create a database containing the data from the App Store dataset.
-In oder to setup the database, clone the repository and follow the instruction in the README file.
+In order to set up the database, clone the repository and follow the instruction in the README file.

 ### Configuration

 The configuration files `ml/retro_config.json`, `ml/db_config.json` and `ml/db_config.json` have to be adapted to your database.
-By using the default configuration in `ml/retro_config.json` the category and genre property are ignored, since those are the properties we want to predict wih our classifier.
+By using the default configuration in `ml/retro_config.json` the category and genre property are ignored since those are the properties we want to predict with our classifier (often the genre property equals the category).

 ### Retrofitting